 Willing Sellers Have 45 Days to Respond in Voluntary Land Buy-Back Program

-WASHINGTON – Continuing the momentum of the Department of the Interior’s Land Buy-Back Program for Tribal Nations (Buy-Back Program), Deputy Secretary Mike Connor Tuesday announced that more than $34 million in additional purchase offers have been sent to almost 11,000 landowners with fractional interests at the Rosebud Indian Reservation in South Dakota.
-Interested sellers have 45 days – until May 16, 2015 – to return accepted offers in the pre-paid postage envelops provided.
+WASHINGTON – Continuing the momentum of the Department of the Interior’s Land Buy-Back Program for Tribal Nations (Buy-Back Program), Deputy Secretary Mike Connor today announced that nearly $9 million in purchase offers have been sent to more than 400 landowners with fractional interests at the Coeur d’Alene Reservation in Idaho.
+Interested sellers have 45 days – until February 2, 2015 – to return accepted offers in the pre-paid postage envelops provided.

 The Buy-Back Program implements the land consolidation component of the Cobell Settlement, which provided $1.9 billion to purchase fractional interests in trust or restricted land from willing sellers at fair market value within 10 years.
 Consolidated interests are immediately restored to tribal trust ownership for uses benefiting the reservation community and tribal members.